hamletc1602/AuthorSite/README.md

 The primary goal of this project is to allow authors to create low-cost, low-maintenance author websites to showcase your work, and provide a basic point of contact with readers.
 Some technical experience is required in the intial setup, mainly in creating a domain in AWS, and editing/uploading configuration files for the site.

-If you have more experience with website development, this template can provide a base for you to customize with your own static HTML code or code generator.
+If you have more experience with website development, this template can also provide a base for you to customize with your own static HTML code or code generator.

 ## Overview